 With more simulator rides than thrill rides, and many based on movie franchises, Universal Studios Florida offers a lot to do and see.
 Of course, The Wizarding World of Harry Potter - Diagon Alley should be at the top of the list, and Harry Potter and the Escape from Gringotts is not to be missed!
-Your brave tweens can tackle Hollywood Rip Ride Rockit coaster, which reaches speeds of up to 65 mph!
-Revenge of the Mummy is slightly tamer, but offers plenty of scream moments.
+The bravest of tweens can tackle Hollywood Rip Ride Rockit coaster, which reaches speeds of up to 65 mph!
+Revenge of the Mummy is slightly tamer, but offers plenty of scream-worthy moments.
 TRANSFORMERS: The Ride-3D is thrilling 3D technology at its best as Autobots attempt to protect the AllSpark from Decepticons.

 Other Good Orlando Theme Parks for Tweens:

 - SeaWorld Orlando — Daredevil tweens will love the thrill rides, especially Mako, Journey to Atlantis, Kraken and Manta.
+Soon, they will be able to tackle Ice Breaker, the park's first multi-launch coaster.
 As frogs, we think the animal encounters are also pretty awesome ;)

-- Disney’s Hollywood Studios — Its three biggest attractions — Slinky Dog Dash, The Twilight Zone Tower of Terror and Rock ’n Roller Coaster Starring Aerosmith — are perfect for the tween set.
+- Disney’s Hollywood Studios — Three of the park's biggest attractions — Slinky Dog Dash, The Twilight Zone Tower of Terror and Rock ’n' Roller Coaster Starring Aerosmith — are perfect for the tween set.
+Calling all Padawans!
+Star Wars: Galaxy's Edge boasts two immersive rides, Millennium Falcon: Smugglers Run and Star Wars: Rise of the Resistance, that will let young Star Wars fans live out their own space story.
 The bursts of thrills and pure fun of these attractions are a great combination that make this one of the best Disney parks for tweens!

 Best: Universal's Islands of Adventure

-Teens will love the high number of true thrill rides, including the Incredible Hulk Coaster and the brand-new Hagrid's Magical Creatures Motorbike Adventure.
+Teens will love the high number of true thrill rides, including the Incredible Hulk Coaster, Hagrid's Magical Creatures Motorbike Adventure and Jurassic World VelociCoaster!
 Harry Potter fans will feel like they just stepped into the books at The Wizarding World of Harry Potter - Hogsmeade.
 Even those who aren't fans will be mesmerized by the incredible attention to detail!
 Journeying on the Hogwarts Express - Hogsmeade is an entertaining and awesome ride for park hoppers wanting to venture over to The Wizarding World of Harry Potter - Diagon Alley!
 Of course, no visit here is complete without Harry Potter and the Forbidden Journey inside Hogwarts Castle.

 Other Good Orlando Theme Parks for Teens:

-- Epcot — Teens will love traveling the world in a single day, sampling the cultures — plus eating and shopping!
-Epcot offers some of the most diverse entertainment options out of the major Orlando theme parks.
+- EPCOT — Teens will love traveling the world in a single day, sampling the cultures — plus eating, shopping ... and eating!
+(Did we mention eating?
+There are plenty of options to satisfy your growing teen's hunger!)
+EPCOT offers some of the most diverse entertainment options out of the major Orlando theme parks.
 Test Track Presented by Chevrolet and Soarin’ Around the World remain perennial favorites and make this park a must-visit.

 - Magic Kingdom — While parents and teens rarely agree, they seem to share the same nostalgia for visiting the Most Magical Place on Earth.
 The Seven Dwarfs Mine Train is a roller coaster the whole family can enjoy together, and the Haunted Mansion is a supernatural adventure.
 While it may not have the major thrills of some of the other Orlando parks, you can't deny the joyful feelings it brings, which is why we rank it as the overall best Disney World theme park!

-Best: Epcot — The most non-traditional park out of all the Orlando theme parks, Epcot offers the chance to experience many of the world's cultures through sight, sound and taste.
+The most non-traditional park out of all the Orlando theme parks, EPCOT offers the chance to experience many of the world's cultures through sight, sound and taste.
 Shopaholics (raises hand) will love strolling through the World Showcase shops.
-Epcot is the only place in the U.S. where some of these items can be found!
+EPCOT is the only place in the U.S. where some of these items can be found!
 There are plenty of diverse food and beverage options to be explored, as well.